If you want to achieve your target scores for the ACT, this article will be your guide on how to prepare for the ACT to make it happen!

 Practice tests are an excellent way to prepare yourself for the ACT, as learning is most effective when you can apply it in practice.
-Through practice tests, you can see which subjects and concepts you need to study for, which test-taking strategies work, how well your current performance is and how far you are from your goals.
+Through practice tests, you can see which subjects and concepts you need to study for, which test-taking strategies work, how well your current performance is, and how far you are from your goals.

-The next sections of this article will break down tasks and important concepts that you need to prepare for each individual subject test.
+The next sections of this article will break down tasks and important concepts that you need to prepare for each subject test.

 As written on the official ACT website: “The mathematics section is designed to assess the mathematical skills students have typically acquired in courses taken up to the beginning of grade 12.”
-This means that whatever will be on the ACT Math Test, you’ve most likely learned it in high school already.
+This means that whatever will be on the ACT Math Test, you’ve probably learned it in high school already.

 In the ACT Science section, you’ll answer questions in the following categories:

 You must recognize and understand concepts relevant to the provided information; critically examine the relationship between the given information and the conclusions or hypotheses; and use known information to deduce new information, conclusions, or predictions.

 For a more in depth review of science-related ACT test preparation, take a look at our guide on how to prepare for the ACT science section.

 The ACT Reading Test is composed of multiple parts, each including one long passage or multiple small passages.
 The reading section requires you to read and comprehend all text and answer questions by searching in the text and using your reasoning and interpretation skills.
 In this section, you’ll have to answer questions in the following categories: